 This is an entirely voluntary award scheme designed to get young people off the couch and into the community, doing things to stretch themselves and benefit society.
 Prospective employers and university admissions officers see the D of E as a sign of a well-rounded and self-motivated individual.
 The ethos of the award is very much about the personal development of the individual, therefore most of the responsibility of progressing to completion lies with the young people themselves.

-The expeditions take place in the local area at the start and end of the Summer Term.
-You will be trained for them in your Monday sessions as well as on Wednesday afternoons in either your D of E activity or CCF.
+The expeditions take place in the local area at the start and end of the Summer term.
+Pupils receive training for them in Monday sessions as well as on Wednesday afternoons in either D of E activity or CCF.

-You need to do at least 6 months Volunteering and a minimum of 6 months on either Physical or Skills and 3 months on the other.
+Silver requires at least six months Volunteering and a minimum of six months on either Physical or Skills and three months on the other.
 It’s up to you which one you do for longer.

 The Expedition section involves planning, training for and doing a three-day (two-night) expedition.
 The three-day practice expedition is undertaken in the local Surrey Hills during the Lent term and the assessed trip is in the New Forest just after GCSE exams.

-If you start the Silver without doing Bronze first you’ll have to do an extra 6 months volunteering or doing whichever of the Physical or Skills sections you have spent more time on.
+Those pupils starting Silver without having completed Bronze will need to complete an extra six months volunteering or whichever of the Physical or Skills sections they have spent more time on.

-The Gold Award is a much more serious undertaking than Bronze or Silver, and all participants are in the Sixth Form, as you have to be 16.
-You’ll spend 12 months on your Volunteering section.
-For Physical and Skills you must spend 12 months on one and six months on the other – you decide which way round you do it.
+The Gold Award is a much more serious undertaking than Bronze or Silver, and all participants are in the Sixth Form, as the minimum participant age is 16.
+This time 12 months is spent on the Volunteering section and for Physical and Skills participants must choose to spend 12 months on one and six months on the other.

-The big difference at Gold, is you’ll also do a Residential section – staying away from home for five days and four nights doing a shared activity with people you don’t know.
+The big difference at Gold is that there is also a Residential section – staying away from home for five days and four nights doing a shared activity with new people.
 It’s great fun and a real chance to do something different!

-The practice expedition is usually run in the Black Mountains in S. Wales over the Easter Holiday and the arduous four day Assessed Expedition takes place in the Plumlumon area of Mid-Wales, over the infamous Alenedd (“The Green Desert”) at the end of the Summer term after AS level exams
+The practice expedition is usually run in the Black Mountains in S. Wales over the Easter Holiday and the arduous four-day Assessed Expedition takes place in the Plumlumon area of Mid-Wales, over the infamous Alenedd (“The Green Desert”) at the end of the Summer term after exams.

 Many Gold and Silver candidates also help run other OE activities such as CCF as the “Volunteering” section of their award.